Analytics-at-Sauder/Analytics-at-Sauder.github.io/p15_conjoint_analysis.md

----
-title: "Conjoint Analysis"
----
+## Conjoint Analysis

+#### Author: Kemjika Ananaba

 In this project, we would review conjoint Analysis and its application when introducing a new product into the market.
 Rank-based conjoint analysis is carried out in this project using multiple linear regression.
-All of the graphs and code can be found in the MBAN GitHub repository, feel free to download it and modify the numbers for your use case.
-The Jupyter notebook can be opened in the executable environment Syzygy.
+We encourage you to create your own Jupytor notebook and follow along.
+You can also download this notebook together with any affiliated data in the [Notebooks and Data](https://github.com/Master-of-Business-Analytics/Notebooks_and_Data) GitHub repository.
+Alternatively, if you do not have Python or Jupyter Notebook installed yet, you may experiment with a virtual notebook by launching Binder or Syzygy below (learn more about these two tools in the [Resource](https://analytics-at-sauder.github.io/resource.html) tab).

+<a href="https://ubc.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FProject_15_Conjoint_Analysis&urlpath=tree%2FProject_15_Conjoint_Analysis%2Fp15_conjoint_analysis.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (UBC)</a>

+<a href="https://pims.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FProject_15_Conjoint_Analysis&urlpath=tree%2FProject_15_Conjoint_Analysis%2Fp15_conjoint_analysis.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (Google)</a>

-<a href="https://pims.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FProject_15_Conjoint_analysis&urlpath=tree%2FProject_15_Conjoint_analysis%2FTraditional%2520Conjoint%2520Analyse.ipynb&branch=master" target="_blank" class="button">Launch Syzygy</a>
+<a href="https://mybinder.org/v2/gh/Analytics-at-Sauder/Project_15_Conjoint_Analysis/master?filepath=p15_conjoint_analysis.ipynb" target="_blank" class="button">Launch Binder</a>

 ## Business Problem
+---

-The following project focuses on the evaluation of market research for a new brand of beer.
+In this project, we would review conjoint Analysis and its application when introducing a new product into the market.
+The project focuses on the evaluation of market research for a new brand of beer.
 The simulated data set is described by 3 attributes that describe a part of the beer to be introduced in the market: Price point, After Taste, Calorie level.
-All attributes but After taste have levels.
+All attributes but the After taste attribute have levels.
 Rank-based conjoint analysis answers the following questions:

 1. How important are certain features of a product are to consumers
 2. Identify the trade-offs consumers are willing to make, with regards to the product features